 You always have the option to turn them off, however, should you want your colonization of Mars to be plausible.
 Then again, what fun would that be?

 There are also other significant dangers when it comes to building your colony.
-Meteors can hit your buildings damaging it, there can be the occasional damaged power structure and more.
+Meteors can hit your buildings damaging them, there can be the occasionally damaged power structure and more.
 It does serve to keep you on your toes and give you more to manage.
-While they don’t hit buildings frequent enough to be annoying, they can do so from time to time.
+While they don’t hit buildings frequently enough to be annoying, they can do so from time to time.

 I have to admit Surviving Mars isn’t the kind of game for everyone.
 It’s fun but will take much of your time.
 It’s akin to tending to a garden and watching it grow.
 The fun is in seeing how beautiful your work will turn out to be.